Migration Guide

 Off Exchange COLLATERAL_SIGNER_READY_EVENT Off Exchange collateral.status.updated

-How long can we keep both V1 and V2 running?
-Both services will run in parallel until V1 is officially sunset by January 2026.
+Both services will run in parallel until the Webhooks v1 service is officially sunset by January 2026.